Tainan National University of the Arts

-Tainan National University of the Arts (TNNUA; 國立臺南藝術大學) is an arts university in Guantian District, Tainan, Taiwan.
+The Tainan National University of the Arts (TNNUA; 國立臺南藝術大學) is a public university of the arts in Guantian, Tainan, Taiwan.
 The campus is in the countryside; beside the campus there is a reservoir.
 Many international guest professors visit.

-Han Pao-teh was commissioned by the Ministry of Education to head the preparation and planning of TNNUA in 1993.
-He was the architect of the main library flanked by galleries on either side of its main plaza.
-The university welcomed it first class of students in 1996.
+The architect for the university was Han Pao-teh in 1996.

-TNNUAoffers undergraduate and graduate programs in various arts disciplines, including visual arts, performing arts, design, media arts, and cultural studies.
-The university also offers doctoral programs in interdisciplinary arts, cultural studies, and art theory and critique.
+TNNUA offers undergraduate and graduate programs in various arts disciplines, including visual arts, performing arts, design, media arts, and cultural studies.
+The university also offers doctoral programs in interdisciplinary arts, cultural studies, and art theory and criticism.

 History

 The Executive Yuan approved the establishment of the school in 1989.
 In 1993, the preparatory office was established.
 In July 1996, the school was established with the name Tainan National College of the Arts.
 In August 2004, it was renamed Tainan National University of the Arts.